AshenCreations/GameLooping/readme.md

 - VSCode is being used for editing the project & debugging

-- should run as long as the SDL dll's & .exe are in same folder
+- should run as long as the SDL dll's,  the .exe , img folder & fonts folder are together